 How Can I Avoid Paying a Motorcycle Insurance Deductible?

 There is no way to get around paying a deductible.
 If your comprehensive policy has a $1,000 requirement, you’ll pay that amount out-of-pocket for a claim.
-Should your loss be less than that, the insurer would require you to pay for the repair, making the claim essentially worthless.
+Should your loss be less than that, the insurer would require you to pay for the repair, making a claim essentially worthless.

-In situations where a repair cost is your responsibility and less than the deductible amount, the best option is not to file a claim and pay for the work directly.
+When a repair cost is your responsibility and less than the deductible amount, the best option is not to file a claim and pay for the work directly.
 If your deductible is $1,000, but the repair is $775, you’d pay for everything through a claim or directly to the professional completing the job.

 Does All Insurance Have a Deductible?

 Collision and comprehensive motorcycle insurance policies typically have a deductible, but you can pay a higher premium to eliminate this potential cost.

 There are no deductibles for liability insurance, the coverage that pays someone else if you cause an accident.

 Can I Change My Deductible After an Accident or Before Filing a Claim?